Warts

 How do genital warts spread?

 The virus will not pass through a condom, but as condoms do not cover all of the genital area, it is possible to infect genital skin that is not covered by the condom.
+As such, you may choice to avoid sex until your warts have cleared.

 What are the symptoms?